0xMiden/.github/CONTRIBUTING.md

 &nbsp;

-## Any contributions you make will be under the MIT Software License

-In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
-Feel free to contact the maintainers if that's a concern.

-&nbsp;

 ## Internal contributing guidelines

 For core team members and frequent contributors, we follow a few additional guidelines to streamline our internal development process: